Seq # 275020710

 Bionomics

-The eggs are deposited at the underside of a leaf.
+The eggs are deposited on the underside of a leaf.

 The youth cases are eating after the winter again.